Chapter 9: Annual Conference Programs

 All programs will take place in the convention center, making it easier for attendees to get to content sessions.
 The number of programs each year will vary depending on the space in the convention center.
 This space will naturally impose limits on the number of programs to be held, which will help address concerns about duplication and the vastness of the conference campus.

 ACRL staff maintain close communication with program planners throughout the planning process.
-All program information should be funneled through the ACRL Program Officer.
+All program information should be funneled through the ACRL Senior Program Officer.
 In addition, this group meets virtually before the ALA Midwinter Meeting and the ALA Annual Conference.

 9.2 Professional Development Committee